sberts/neatshell/content/blog/aws-static-site/aws-static-site.md

   - Cloud
   - AWS
   - CloudFormation
+  - CloudFront
+  - S3
+  - Route 53
 ---

 In this post I will describe how to setup a static web site on AWS with S3 and CloudFront.
 I'll be defining all infrastructure in CloudFormation.

-First, I'll define a SSL certificate that I can use with CloudFront.
+First, I need a SSL certificate that I can use with CloudFront.
+The SSL certificate must be created in us-east-1.
+I'll define it in it's own template:

 ```
   Certificate:
     Type: AWS::CertificateManager::Certificate
     Properties:
-      DomainName: !Ref Hostname
+      DomainName: !Ref DomainName
       ValidationMethod: DNS
       DomainValidationOptions:
-        - DomainName: !Ref Hostname
+        - DomainName: !Ref DomainName
           HostedZoneId: !Ref HostedZoneId
-        - DomainName: !Sub www.${Hostname}
+        - DomainName: !Sub www.${DomainName}
           HostedZoneId: !Ref HostedZoneId
       SubjectAlternativeNames:
-        - !Sub www.${Hostname}
+        - !Sub www.${DomainName}
 ```

-Next, I'll define a S3 bucket to store web site files and an origin access identity to secure access.
+After the certificate is created, I'll define the rest of the resources in another template which can be deployed in a different region.
+I'll define a S3 bucket to store web site files and an origin access identity to secure access.

 ```
   S3Bucket: